Sophos Endpoint Performance: New update improves efficiency

-The latest update for Sophos Endpoint brings demonstrable improvements in performance and resource utilization.
-The agent has been streamlined, stores protection data more efficiently and reduces peak loads.
-This gives IT administrators more leeway on productive systems while maintaining a high level of protection.
-Focus: noticeably better Sophos Endpoint performance in everyday use and under load.
+The latest update for Sophos Endpoint delivers measurable improvements in performance and resource usage.
+The agent has been streamlined, stores protection data more efficiently and reduces load spikes.
+For IT administrators, this creates more headroom on production systems while maintaining the same high level of protection.
+The focus is clear: noticeably better Sophos Endpoint performance in everyday use and under load.

 Brief overview: